 Part 3

-Prepare a comprehensive PowerPoint presentation (20 minutes maximum) detailing your investigation process and findings.
-A sample presentation can be found at_____________.
+Prepare a comprehensive PowerPoint or Google Slides presentation (20 minutes maximum) detailing your investigation process and findings.
+A sample presentation can be found in the Materials tab.

-Your PowerPoint presentation must be submitted to the evaluator along with the rest of this assignment.
+Your PowerPoint/Google Slides presentation must be submitted to the evaluator along with the rest of this assignment.
 You will be asked to present your PowerPoint presentation virtually, during your online meeting with the evaluator.

 Final Steps

-After completing the assignment save it on the FireWise portal.
+After completing the assignment save it on your computer as well as upload online in the step Three lesson.
 The evaluator will review the assignment and respond with questions or comments.
-When satisfied with your assignment the evaluator will ask you to make an appointment for a virtual one-on-one interview using shared computer screens that will begin with you presenting your PowerPoint presentation followed by a question-and-answer period.
+When satisfied with your assignment the evaluator will ask you to make an appointment for a virtual one-on-one interview using shared computer screens that will begin with you presenting your PowerPoint/ Google Slides presentation followed by a question-and-answer period.